How to Use Hair Masks for Deep Conditioning Success

 Ingredients: Egg, yoghurt, and olive oil.

-Instructions: Beat one egg and blend it with two tablespoons of yoghurt and a teaspoon of olive oil.
-Work the mask through your damp hair, focusing on the mid-lengths and ends where damage tends to accumulate.
-Leave on for 15-20 minutes, then rinse with cool water to help lock in the protein benefits.
-This recipe gives your strands a nourishing boost, aiding in damaged hair repair.
+Instructions: Beat one egg and mix it with two tablespoons of yoghurt and one teaspoon of olive oil.
+Target application on mid-lengths and tips, leaving it for 15-20 minutes before rinsing with cool water to lock in the protein benefits.
+Perfect for addressing damage and boosting your hair’s resilience.

 Scalp Treatment Recipe